Complex Support Vector Machines for Regression and Quaternary Classification: Complex support vector machine

 \begin{remark} Following the complexification procedure, as in Remark \ref{REM:SVR_complexification}, we select a real kernel $\kappa_{\R}$ and transform the input data from $\cX$ to the complexified space $\HH$, via the feature map $\bar\Phi_{\C}$.
 We can easily deduce that the dual of the complexified SVM task is equivalent to two real SVM tasks employing the kernel $2\kappa_{\R}$. \end{remark}

 \begin{remark} It is evident that both the complex and the complexified SVM can be employed for binary classification as well.
 The advantage in this case is that one is able to handle complex input data in both scenarios.
-Moreover, the popular 1-versus-1 and 1-versus-all strategies, which address multiclassification problems, can be directly applied to complex inputs using either the complex or the complexified binary SVM. \end{remark}
+Moreover, the popular one-versus-one and one-versus-all strategies \cite{Scholkopf_2002_2276, ShaweTaylor_2004_9255}, which address multiclassification problems, can be directly applied to complex inputs using either the complex or the complexified binary SVM. \end{remark}